Learning to drive, safely

 Tips for parents with teens approaching learning to drive age

 You can help your teen to learn the road code so they are prepared for the theory test when they want to apply for a learner licence.
-The official New Zealand road code is on the NZTA website or you can buy a hard copy from most bookshops or licensing agents.
+The official New Zealand road code is on the Transport Agency website or you can buy a hard copy from most bookshops or licensing agents.

 Talk to them about learning to drive and the various stages and conditions of the licence system.
 Start discussing driving skills and pointing out information about hazards when they are with you as a passenger.

 Prepare yourself by checking out the free tools below, which include a learn to drive programme, a driving manual, online support, and information to share with them about driving risks.
-Speed and alcohol are two of the biggest risk factors for young male drivers, and peer pressure often plays a big part in them making poor decisions.
+Speed and alcohol are two of the biggest risk factors for young male drivers, and peer pressure often plays a big part in young drivers making poor decisions.

 Teens often know that young people have a higher than average risk of being in a crash, but still think it won’t happen to them.
-It can therefore be a better approach to just focus on the things that will help them be better drivers and that increase the chance they’ll pass the tests first time.
+It can therefore be a useful approach to just focus on the things that will help them be better drivers and that increase the chance they’ll pass the tests first time.

-Work out a plan together about when you’ll do driving lessons, and the rules for your teen’s driving, for example, driving with older friends who have their licence.
+Work out a plan together about when you’ll do driving lessons, and the rules for your teen’s driving, for example, driving with older friends or relatives who have their licence.
 Be prepared for the extra demand on your time, it will definitely pay off in helping your teen be ready to eventually face driving by themselves.

 Resources for learning to drive